Fr0sT-Brutal/awesome-pascal/README.md

 * [GenericTree](https://github.com/davidberneda/GenericTree).
 Delphi implementation of a generic Tree structure.

-* [Delphi Event Bus](https://github.com/spinettaro/delphi-event-bus) (for short DEB) is an Event Bus framework for Delphi.
+* [Delphi Event Bus](https://github.com/spinettaro/delphi-event-bus) (for short DEB).
+Event Bus framework for Delphi.

-* [DelphiEventBus](https://github.com/BitecSPB/DelphiEventBus) Yet another Event Bus framework for Delphi, with annotations and rich  event filtering.
+* [DelphiEventBus](https://github.com/BitecSPB/DelphiEventBus).
+Yet another Event Bus framework for Delphi, with annotations and rich  event filtering.

-* [DHibernate](https://github.com/thecocce/delphi-hibernate) Object Persistent Framework based on Hibernate and NHibernate for Delphi.
+* [DHibernate](https://github.com/thecocce/delphi-hibernate).
+Object Persistent Framework based on Hibernate and NHibernate for Delphi.
 // *Abandoned since 2012*

 * [UniConv](https://github.com/d-mozulyov/UniConv).
 Universal text conversion library is a universal quick and compact library intended for conversion, comparison and change of the register of text in concordance with the latest standards of the Unicode Consortium.
 The librarys function greatly resembles ICU, libiconv and Windows.kernel which are de facto standard for popular operating systems.